WilliamYin2024/Fleet-Manager/README.md

 ## Learn More

-To find out how I created this application, visit my Medium blog at the link below:
+To find out how I created this application, please view the post on my Medium blog [here](#coming-soon).

-(coming soon...)